-Amanda counsels corporate clients on all things marketing-related: promotions, social media, creative and production services, talent engagement, charitable campaigns, contests and sweepstakes, sponsorships, joint marketing, intellectual property clearance, pricing, releases and more.
-She additionally drafts and negotiates complex contracts related to marketing, advertising and licensing as well as works with in-house legal teams to develop marketing legal playbooks and contract templates.
+Amanda counsels corporate clients on all things related to marketing, advertising, media, entertainment and intellectual property, including promotions, creative campaigns, claim substantiation, brand collaborations, licensing, sustainability, social media, creative and production services, talent engagement, talent representation, charitable campaigns, contests and sweepstakes, sponsorships, joint marketing, intellectual property clearance, pricing, releases and more.
+She additionally drafts and negotiates complex contracts related to marketing, advertising, and business operations as well as works with in-house legal teams to develop marketing legal playbooks and contract templates.
+In addition to her marketing work, Amanda also works with clients on questions related to their intellectual property portfolio.
 With many years of experience as marketing and advertising in-house counsel, Amanda focuses on providing practical and business-oriented advice.

 Another part of Amanda’s practice is helping companies protect their brands by developing and executing brand protection programs to address counterfeit or infringing products.
 She conducts internal and external investigations on behalf of her clients, interfaces with online platform providers to address the sale of infringing products and advises her clients about the civil enforcement options related to intellectual property theft and corporate fraud.
 Amanda also works with law enforcement agents and prosecutors in seeking criminal investigations and prosecutions related to the sale of infringing products and helps her corporate clients seek restitution recoveries.